 Mycotoxins do not have a direct effect on C. perfringens proliferation, toxin production, or NetB transcription.
 However, mycotoxins disrupt gut health integrity, creating a favorable environment for the pathogen.
 For example:

-- DON provides good conditions for proliferation of perfringens by disrupting the intestinal barrier and damaging the epithelium.
+- DON provides good conditions for proliferation of C. perfringens by disrupting the intestinal barrier and damaging the epithelium.
 The possibly resulting permeability of the epithelium and a decreased absorption of dietary proteins can lead to a higher amount of proteins in the small intestine.
 These proteins may serve as nutrients for the pathogen (Antonissen et al., 2014).

 - DON and other mycotoxins decrease the number of lactic acid producing bacteria indicating a shift in the microbial balance (Antonissen et al., 2016.).